-Those involved in the Furbearer Conservation™ project have worked tirelessly to both promote regulated trapping as a management tool, and also solidify a well established working relationship between sustainable users (trappers/hunters) and biologists (both state appointed and independent).
+Those involved in the Furbearer Conservation™ project have worked tirelessly to promote regulated trapping as a management tool, and to solidify a well established working relationship between sustainable users (trappers/hunters) and biologists (both state appointed and independent).

 We have collaborated with several pro-trapping groups and advocates in Canada and the United States with fur bearer management outreach and support.
-We have worked extensively in the Northeast with hunting/trapping advocacy, outreach, and education.
-Particularly in New Hampshire, we have also dedicated countless man-hours to outreach, legislative testimony, education (both public and state appointed), and technical assistance with scientific study and research in regards to furbearer health and understanding (particularly with Fisher, Fox and Bobcat).
+We have worked extensively in the Northeast with hunting/trapping advocacy, outreach, and education of fur-bearing species.
+Particularly in New Hampshire, we have also dedicated countless man-hours to outreach, legislative testimony, wildlife education (both private and state appointed), and technical assistance with scientific study and research in regards to furbearer health and understanding (particularly with Fisher, Fox and Bobcat).

 We will continue to promote proper education on the subject of regulated trapping and sustainable wildlife management technique, offer commentary, testimony and criticism of flawed or restrictive legislation, and continue to advocate for wise use and conservation of natural resources in a way that is beneficial to biodiversity and cohesive with researchers, biologists, and the general public.

 *Furbearer Conservation does not receive any state or federal funding for its operations.
 Our work and commentary is made possible by the support of contributors who value our tenacity and commitment to Sportsmen's rights and the "common sense" conservation of wildlife.